bkuri/vfab/docs/troubleshooting/README.md

 ### 1. Module Import and Mocking Issues

 **Symptoms:**
-- `AttributeError: module 'plotty.cli.add' does not have the attribute 'load_config'`
+- `AttributeError: module 'vfab.cli.add' does not have the attribute 'load_config'`
 - Test failures related to missing module attributes
 - Mock patching failures